This post may contain affiliate links. See my disclosure for more details.

 6. Budget For ‘Extras’

-Having a miscellaneous section in your budget to allow for these kind of things can help with not getting caught with no money in the budget to cover them.
+Having a miscellaneous section in your budget to allow for these kind of things can help with not getting caught without money in the budget to cover them.

 7. Be Flexible